-Join Alan Simon for an in-depth discussion in this video Core team and their roles, part of Manage Your Organization's Big Data Program.
+Join Alan Simon for an in-depth discussion in this video Core team and their roles, part of Big Data Foundations: Program Management.

 - Your big data core team will be made up…by the technologists who'll be at the forefront of turning…your organization's big data visions into reality.…Who then should be on your big data team?…As with most IT programs and projects,…team composition will vary from one organization to another.…Still, most big data team share a common structure…and here we see a typical team organization chart.…Your chief technologist, usually your second-in-command,…will be your Lead Big Data Architect.…Whereas you have the overall managerial…and leadership responsibility for the program,…this individual will be your chief advisor…for all of the key technical decisions…that you and your team will make.…